hollg/crier/README.md

     // `publish` returns a Result, the error variant of which contains any errors returned by triggered handlers let _ = publisher.publish(Warning("Looks sus"));

+    // This event will not trigger the warning_handler because it's of the wrong concrete type let _ = publisher.publish(Info("All good"));

     publisher.unsubscribe(warning_id);
 }